Emanuel Swedenborg: In popular culture

 The song The Dreams of Swedenborg, from symphonic metal band Therion's 2004 album Lemuria, talks about Swedenborg's revelations.

 Swedenborg and his spiritual philosophy are prominently featured in the 1835 Honoré de Balzac novel, Seraphita.

 Swedenborg's book Heaven and its Wonders and Hell From Things Heard and Seen is a major contributor to the plot of the movie Things Heard & Seen, which premiered on Netflix in 2021.

 In Olga Tokarczuk's 2018 novel Drive Your Plow Over the Bones of the Dead, the main character, Janina Duszejko, makes a reference to Swedenborg's work in astrology.

+In Jorge Luis Borges's short prose piece A Theologian in Death (Un teólogo en la muerte), included in A Universal History of Infamy, Borges attributes the story to Swedenborg's Arcana Cœlestia.
+Literary scholar Livia Grotto identifies this attribution as false, tracing the story instead to §47 of Swedenborg's 1763 Continuation Concerning the Last Judgment and §797 of his 1771 True Christian Religion.

 Posthumous honours

 The mineral swedenborgite, discovered in Långban, Sweden in 1924, is named in his honor.

 UNESCO Memory of the World Register

 In 2005, the extensive collection of manuscripts by Emanuel Swedenborg was officially inscribed in the UNESCO Memory of the World International Register, a distinction reserved for documentary heritage of outstanding universal value to humanity.
 This recognition followed a submission by Sweden in 2004.
 The archive, preserved by the Royal Swedish Academy of Sciences (Kungliga Vetenskapsakademien) since 1772, comprises approximately 20,000 pages of original autograph manuscripts, making it one of the largest and most complete 18th-century manuscript collections preserved in its entirety.

-The collection is one of only six Swedish entries in the international register, alongside the archives of Astrid Lindgren, Ingmar Bergman, and Alfred Nobel, as well as the Codex Argenteus (the “Silver Bible”) and historical architectural drawings of Stockholm.
+The collection is one of only six Swedish entries in the international register, alongside the archives of Astrid Lindgren, Ingmar Bergman, and Alfred Nobel, as well as the Codex Argenteus (the "Silver Bible") and historical architectural drawings of Stockholm.